 You can use beacon notifications (also called “nearby notifications”) to get your message, promotion, or coupon, out to the smartphones of people in a nearby area.

 Steve de Mamiel, author of The Mongrel Method, explains:

 “Beacons are a simple technology.
 All they do is push out a Bluetooth signal.
 The smart bit is what the phone does with the signal [turning it into a push notification].
 It’s a great way to know who might just need a final incentive to buy.
 They are also great at attracting customers.”

 For more info, view this guide: Getting Started with Beacon Notifications

 15. “Like” your competitors’ bad reviews.

 Anytime a competitor gets a bad review, it’s probably a good day.
 The question is: How can you take advantage of that bad review without being a jerk?

-Brett Downes of Traffic Jam Media recommends “liking” these bad reviews on Facebook and Twitter, saying:
+Brett Downes of Ghost Marketing recommends “liking” these bad reviews on Facebook and Twitter, saying: